Are You Thinking of Doing Mini-IVF?

-Mini-IVF is a term of minimal stimulation.
-Invitro Fertilization (IVF) was 1st started with no stimulation (natural cycle, 1 egg) and the pregnancy rates were much lower per cycle.
-Over time, protocols were developed using gonadotropins, FSH (follicle stimulating hormone), LH and medications like Pergonal, Repronex, Gonal-F, Follistim, Bravelle & Menopur .
-These are injectable medications that stimulate the ovary to mature multiple eggs.
-On average we are getting 6-10 eggs which means more embryos.
-This means a higher chance of pregnancy but at the same time a higher chance of multiples.
+Mini-IVF is a term for and IVF cycle using minimal ovarian stimulation.
+In vitro Fertilization (IVF) was first started with no stimulation (natural cycle, 1 egg), and pregnancy rates were much lower per cycle.
+Over time, protocols were developed using gonadotropins, FSH (follicle stimulating hormone), LH, and medications like Pergonal, Repronex, Gonal-F, Follistim, Bravelle and Menopur .
+These are injectable medications that stimulate the ovaries to mature multiple eggs.
+On average, we are getting 6-10 eggs, which means more embryos.
+This means a higher chance of pregnancy.

-Now gonadotropins can also be added to that, along with Cetrotide or Ganirelix, to prevent premature release of the eggs.
-And this may have a slightly improved number of eggs without the same high-cost because the biggest issue is the expense of the gonadotropins and using mini-IVF (that’s low- dose gonadotropins, or Clomid/ Letrazole) you can reduce the cost significantly.
+Gonadotropins can also be added to the protocol, along with Cetrotide or Ganirelix, to prevent premature release of the eggs.
+Doing so may slightly improve the number of eggs without the same high-cost because the biggest issue is the expense of the gonadotropins and using mini-IVF (that’s low- dose gonadotropins, or Clomid/ Letrazole) you can reduce the cost significantly.

 Dr. Rob Kiltz